killerpanda101/vodka/README.md

 ```

 ### Tips for Best Results
-For optimal results, use a descriptive prompt that names the object and mentions the color of the object.
+For optimal results, use a descriptive prompt that names the object and mentions the color of the object.\
+A sample image is available in the `images` folder.